grantj-re3/HandyIctDoco/music/NOTES_splitIntoSmallMp3.md

 - Select the whole recording with Cntl-A or Edit > Select > All.
 - Amplify the selection as given below.
-If the amplification will introduce clipping (distortion due to exceeding the maximum digital level), the OK button will be disabled unless you check the "Allow clipping" option.
+If the amplification will introduce clipping (ie. distortion due to exceeding the maximum digital level), the OK button will be disabled unless you check the "Allow clipping" option.
 This may be acceptable to you if, for example, the distortion is only introduced during applause and the applause